Evelyn2w/hello-community-helpers/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Fastidious Torrone Digital Marketing Company
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Book of Digital Marketing Ideas'
-subheading: Support sustainable farming while enjoying a cup
+subheading: Find the latest and updated information of different categories
 mainpitch:
-  title: Why Kaldi
+  title: Why Choose
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Fastidious Torrone is the world famous blog that provide multiple information to the audience.
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+description: Fastidious Torrone is the ultimate of data reading lovers that want to read different ideas and latest information.
+Please stay updated with latest information and book mark our website for any information.
+Audience can also book our website url for daily visit.
 intro:
   blurbs: []
   heading: What we offer